oliverzy/process-engine.js/README.md

 ##Node process engine
-a minimial library for workflow and process automation for Node.
-It's heavily inspired by BPMN 2.0 spec.
+a minimial library for process automation for Node

 ###Best For
 * Task Orchestration